What is Purple Flag?

 When will we know if Salisbury has been successful?

-The current closing date for application to the ATCM is the 30th June 2012, and it is hoped our application will be included in this phase.
+The current closing date for application to the ATCM is October 2019, and it is hoped our application will be included in this phase.

 The application will then be assessed and if any additional information is required the Steering Group will be notified.
 Purple Flag assessors are planned to visit the City on Saturday 7 December 2019.

-Once this visit has taken place a report will be produced and presented to an ATCM Board for a decision which is likely to be sometime in October 2012
+Once this visit has taken place a report will be produced and presented to an ATCM Board for a decision which is likely to be sometime in early 2020.

 Who awards the Purple Flag?